koron/netupvim/README.md

 <https://github.com/koron/netupvim/issues/new>

 Netupvim's log files are saved into `netupvim\log` folder with name which determined from the time to execute.
 Ex: `20160502T021805+0900.log`

+## For Expert

+TODO: translate me.